anargu/anargu.github.io/projects/flird/flird.md

 ## Motivation

-The project is a result from the bootcamp held in Lab San Isidro.
-Here, in collaboration with the Municipality of San Isidro, we developed a mobile application that interacts with the book produced by the municipality that shows birds that live in "El Olivar" park.
-The application displays a 3D animation of the bird that is scanned while focusing to the bird in the book.
+The project is a result of the Bootcamp held in Lab San Isidro.
+In collaboration with the Municipality of San Isidro, we developed a mobile application that interacts with the book produced by the municipality that shows birds that live in "El Olivar" park.
+The application displays a 3D animation of the bird that is scanned while focusing on the bird in the book.

 ## Tech Details & Challenges

 The AR experience was built with Unity IDE and Vuforia SDK.
-In order to make it interactive to the images showed in the book, we chose the mechanism of Image based Tracking to recognize the images and display the corresponding bird.
+In order to make it interactive with the images shown in the book, we chose the mechanism of Image-Based Tracking to recognize the pictures and display the corresponding bird.